cyberbotics/webots-doc/guide/controller-plugin.md

 ### Remote-control Plugin

-A remote-control plugin allow to simply and efficiently create an interface using the Webots API to communicate with a real robot.
+A remote-control plugin allows to simply and efficiently create an interface using the Webots API to communicate with a real robot.
 The main purpose of a remote-control library is to wrap all the Webots API functions used by the robot with a protocol communicating to the real robot.
 Generally, a program (client)